a-ws-m/unlockNN/paper/paper.md

 Kullback-Leibler divergence between the GP based on _all_ training data and the VGP.

-Graph network-fed VGPs share a similar principle to the convolution-fed Gaussian processes formulated by @tran_methods_2020.
-UnlockGNN also implements tools for calculating the performance metrics suggested by @tran_methods_2020, including sharpness and calibration error, via its `metrics` module.

-The primary interface for unlockGNN is the `model` module, which contains an extensible `ProbGNN` class for adding uncertainty quantification to arbitrary Keras models, and a `MEGNetProbModel` class for adding uncertainty quantification to `MEGNetModel`s.

 Once created, the probabilistic model must be trained in order to optimize the locations of the VGP's inducing index points and its kernel parameters.
 However, the number of training iterations required is typically only a small fraction of the training iterations needed to train the base GNN it is modifying.

+The primary interface for unlockGNN is the `model` module, which contains an extensible `ProbGNN` class for adding uncertainty quantification to arbitrary Keras models, and a `MEGNetProbModel` class for adding uncertainty quantification to `MEGNetModel`s.

+Graph network-fed VGPs share a similar principle to the convolution-fed Gaussian processes formulated by @tranMethodsComparingUncertainty2020.
+UnlockGNN also implements tools for calculating the performance metrics suggested by
+@tranMethodsComparingUncertainty2020, including sharpness and calibration error, via its `metrics` module.
 ## Acknowledgements

 This project was proposed by [Keith Butler](https://github.com/keeeto) and has